Accreditations, Approvals and Memberships

 Distance Education/State Authorization Reciprocity Agreement (SARA)

-Johnson & Wales University offers online bachelor’s, master’s and doctoral degree programs through its College of Online Education and is approved as a member of the State Authorization Reciprocity Agreements (SARA).
+Johnson & Wales University offers online bachelor’s, master’s and doctoral degree programs through its College of Professional Studies and is approved as a member of the State Authorization Reciprocity Agreements (SARA).
 SARA is a national initiative to provide more access to online courses while maintaining compliance standards with state regulatory agencies.
 SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
-To learn more about SARA, please visit their website.
+Visit the SARA website for more information.

 SARA Approval of JWU: On May 3, 2016, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for Johnson & Wales University.
 The State of Rhode Island, through the Rhode Island Office of the Postsecondary Commissioner, approved Johnson & Wales University to participate in NC-SARA on April 14, 2016.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As a SARA member in the State of Rhode Island, Johnson & Wales University is authorized to provide distance education to students in all of the other SARA states (detailed below).